VanshL356/hurricane-ian-housing-resilience/README.md

 This project combines Zillow housing values, NOAA Storm Events damage estimates, and county economic data to measure and predict housing-market resilience following Hurricane Ian in 2022.

-The analysis covers **293 counties across Florida, Georgia, and Alabama from 2016–2024**, with a focused case study of **20 Hurricane Ian-exposed Florida counties**.
+The analysis covers **293 counties across Florida, Alabama Georgia from 2016–2024**, with a focused case study of **20 Hurricane Ian-exposed Florida counties**.

 ---

 ## Project Summary

 Built a county-level housing resilience index based on four dimensions of post-September-2022 market performance:

 - 24-month home-value appreciation
 - maximum drawdown from the September 2022 baseline
 - number of months below the pre-event baseline
 - post-event housing-price volatility

-Used only **pre-Ian information** to predict resilience using:
+I then used pre-Ian housing and economic characteristics to predict subsequent resilience.

-- Linear regression
+The project uses two related prediction designs:

-- Elastic net
+1. **Regional predictive performance:** Linear regression, elastic net, and random forest models are evaluated across 281 counties in Florida, Alabama and Georgia using state-stratified 10-fold cross-validation.

-- Random forest
+3. **Hurricane Ian case study:** All 20 designated Ian-exposed Florida counties are removed from model training.
+Benchmark models are trained on 198 Georgia and Florida counties outside the designated Ian group, and then used to predict resilience for the 20 completely held-out Ian counties.

-- Equal-weight ensemble
+This separates the general predictive-performance question from the Ian-specific benchmarking exercise.

 Models were evaluated using **state-stratified 10-fold cross-validation**.